Japan and India to Strengthen Military Ties, Which Means … What for the United States?

 “For Japan and India,” Watson said, “obviously China is in the background of all these discussions.”

 Abe has sought to bolster Japan’s military capabilities in light of rising threats from China and North Korea.
-Indian Prime Minister Narendra Modi has also sparred with Beijing over cyber threats, Chinese presence in the Indian ocean, China’s relationship with Pakistan, and even a recent Dalai Lama visit to northern India.
+Indian Prime Minister Narendra Modi has also sparred with Beijing over cyber threats, Chinese presence in the Indian Ocean, China’s relationship with Pakistan, and even a recent Dalai Lama visit to northern India.

-Trump, however, has said he now wants to work with China to put pressure on North Korea.
+U.S. President Donald Trump, however, has said he now wants to work with China to put pressure on North Korea.
 Following his early April meeting with Chinese President Xi Jinping, Trump has softened his rhetoric on Chinese trade and military buildup in the South China Sea.
 Could that mean that this administration looks less fondly on Indian-Japanese cooperation than his predecessors have?

 It doesn’t seem to, Watson said.
 And if it does, the people who would be making and taking that decision aren’t in their offices yet.
 Trump has yet to nominate anyone for 465 of the the 556 key positions requiring Senate confirmation.